Regular Show: The Movie: Plot

-In the distant future, Rigby, Benson, Skips, Hi-Five Ghost, Muscle Man, and Pops fight Lord Ross, a madman plotting to erase the timeline.
-Aiding him is a cybernetic Mordecai who is estranged from Rigby for a past transgression.
-The entire team is killed except for Rigby, who escapes using a timeship, a time traveling space vehicle, to travel to the past, though not before Mordecai mortally shoots him.
+In the distant future, Rigby, Benson, Skips, Hi-Five Ghost, Muscle Man, and Pops fight Lord Ross, a madman plotting to erase time itself.
+Aiding him is a cybernetic Mordecai, who is estranged from Rigby for a past transgression.
+The entire team is killed except for Rigby, who escapes by using a "timeship", a time-traveling space vehicle, to travel to the past, though not before Mordecai mortally shoots him.

 In the present, Mordecai and Rigby barely convince Benson not to fire them after running late due to Rigby's idea to get breakfast burritos.
-Future Rigby then crashlands in the park, saying that when Mordecai and Rigby were in high school, they built a time machine that backfired and created a "Time-nado", a tornado able to travel through space and time, which was later harnessed and weaponized by their former science teacher and volleyball coach, Mr. Ross, who was held responsible for the incident and arrested.
+Future Rigby crash-lands in the park and reveals that, when Mordecai and Rigby were in high school, they built a time machine that backfired and created a "Time-nado", a tornado able to travel through space and time; its power was later harnessed and weaponized by their former science teacher and volleyball coach, Mr. Ross, who was held responsible for the incident and arrested.
 Before dying, future Rigby tells his present self that he will soon have to reveal a secret from his past to save the universe, even if it destroys his friendship with Mordecai.
-Mordecai explains they created the time machine because Rigby got into their dream college, College University, but he did not.
+Mordecai explains that they created the time machine because Rigby got into their dream college, College University, but he did not.

-After preparing for the mission, the employees use the timeship to travel back in time, damaging the engines in the process.
-Skips, Muscle Man, and Hi-Five Ghost stay behind to fix them, while the others go to Mordecai and Rigby's old high school to destroy the time machine that their past selves are working on.
-Mr. Ross is angry at Rigby for costing his volleyball team the championship but is forced to let him do an extra credit assignment to pass his class.
+After preparing for the mission, Mordecai, Rigby, and their co-workers use the timeship to travel back in time, damaging the ship's engines in the process.
+Skips, Muscle Man, and Hi-Five Ghost stay behind to fix them while the others go to Mordecai and Rigby's old high school to destroy the time machine that their past selves are working on.
+Mr. Ross is angry at Rigby for costing his volleyball team the championship, but is forced to let him do an extra credit assignment to pass his class.
 After an encounter with the volleyball team, who mistake Benson and Pops for spies from a rival school, Mordecai and Rigby meet their past selves and convince past Rigby to make a model volcano instead, before destroying the time machine.